 Millennium Park, Art Institute of Chicago

-Begin your morning by walking Millennium park.
+Begin your morning by walking Millennium Park.
 This park is home to the Buckingham Fountain, the Cloud Gate sculpture (often referred to as The Bean), large outdoor modern sculptures and gardens.

-After touring the park, The Art Institute of Chicago is located at the southern end.
+After touring the park, the Art Institute of Chicago is located at the southern end.
 The museum houses some of the most famous works of art in the world including Grant Wood’s American Gothic and Edward Hopper’s Nighthawks.
-After perusing the art, The Gage across the street is a local favorite for lunch complete with Scottish Eggs and Poutine Fries.
+After perusing the art, the Gage across the street is a local favorite for lunch complete with Scottish Eggs and Poutine Fries.

-If you like sports, you may want to try to head a bit north to visit historic Wrigley Field and catch a Cubs game on a beautiful afternoon.
+If you like sports, you may want to try to head a bit north to visit the historic Wrigley Field and catch a Cubs game on a beautiful afternoon.
 The stadium is home to a number of Chicago staples including craft sausages, hot dogs and buffalo chicken fries.
 And Chicago fans are typically very welcoming and happy to talk with visitors about their love of the city and their home teams.